-The increase in cost of revenue for the three-month period ended March 31, 2021, as compared to the same period in 2020, was primarily due to investments in our network to support current and anticipated future traffic growth, which resulted in increases to amounts paid for network build-out and supporting services, higher depreciation costs of our network equipment and increases to expenses related to our co-location facilities.
-Bandwidth fees also increased during this period due to growth in the amount of traffic served on our network.
+The increases in cost of revenue for the three- and six-month periods ended June 30, 2021, as compared to the same periods in 2020, were primarily due to increased investment in our network to support current and anticipated future traffic growth, which resulted in increases to amounts paid for network build-out and supporting services, higher depreciation costs of our network equipment and increases to expenses related to our co-location facilities.
+Bandwidth fees also increased during these periods due to growth in the amount of traffic served on our network.

-During the remainder of 2021, we anticipate depreciation of network equipment to increase due to increased investments in our network to address expected traffic increases.
-We plan to continue to focus our efforts on managing our operating margins, including continuing to manage our bandwidth and co-location costs.
+During the remainder of 2021, we anticipate depreciation of network equipment to increase due to increased investments in our network to address expected traffic increases as well as reflecting the impact of our equipment deployments in 2020.
+We plan to continue to focus our efforts on managing our operating margins, including continuing to manage our bandwidth, co-location and network build-out costs.